mzipay/openpos-framework/openpos-flow/src/main/docs/openpos-flow.md

 #### @In annotation options:
 * **name** - defaults to the name of the field.
 In the example above, the system will look for a value named businessDate and a value named currentTransaction.
 * **autoCreate** - defaults to false.
-If if's true and no context value is found for the given name, then try to create and a supply a new object that matches the target type.
+If it's true and no context value is found for the given name, then try to create and supply a new object that matches the target type.
 The newly created object will then be in the contect and available for injection into other states per the scope rules.
 * **required** - defaults to true, it is a pre-condition of the state the named value must exist in the context prior to arriving at this state.
-For example all states that assume a transaciton and operate on the currentTransaction can leave this as the default of true and assume that there will be  a non-null currentTransaction when the state runs.
+For example all states that assume a transaction and operate on the currentTransaction can leave this as the default of true and assume that there will be  a non-null currentTransaction when the state runs.
 * **scope** - scope defines how long a particular value will live and is useful for making sure that stale values don't bleed between flows, transactions, etc.  Each context value must be assigned to a specific scope.

 ![eclipse](assets/openpos-scopes.png)